CodeByHarri/EY_Data_Science_Comp_2019/README.md

 **Excluding:** df[is.na(df),] <- NULL

-**Imputing:** Look up guides on mice, missForest, impute, missRanger.
-This approach may not always be best, sometimes its best to leave values as Na's.
+**Imputing & Capping:** Aftering looking up guides on mice, missForest, impute, missRanger.
+I found this approach may not always be best, sometimes its best to leave values as Na's.
 Do a test of imputed data vs non-imputed to see what works for you.

-**Capping:** NA

-In this project because i assigned 1 and 0s to the Maha values therefore i had no need to remove any data.
+In this project because i assigned 1 and 0s to the Maha values based on if i believed they were an outlier.
+Therefore, i had no need to remove any data.
 I did however, attempt to use missRanger and Mice to impute the values in a seperate trial where i combined the orginial train and test data and imputed the NA values in test but, the results were poor.

 ### Feature extraction: